harshulkuhar/harshulkuhar/README.md

 ### Hi there, I'm Harshul! 👋

-## I'm an Engineer who works as a Data Scientist.
+## I'm a Data Scientist working in the real-estate industry.

 - 📚 Interests:  Artificial Intelligence, Machine Learning, Computer Vision and Natural Language Processing.
 - 🥅 2022 Goals: Learn about MLOps principles and create pipelines for automatic retraining and drift detection.